static-void/i915-nolvds/README.md

-x220/x230 patches for nitrocaster or KK or similar FHD/2K mod boards.
+### x220/x230 patches for nitrocaster or KK or similar FHD/2K mod boards

 This fixes the following issues:
 1. Extra "ghost" LVDS output